David Drury is the author of ten books and serves as the chief of staff for the international headquarters of The Wesleyan Church.

 David has published shorter articles for university and denominational publications as well as small group curriculum, Bible studies and sermon helps for Wesleyan Publishing House, Thomas Nelson Publishers, Zondervan Publishers, Spring Life, and the Nucleus curriculum on the Triune Nature of God, among others.
 He has published on the subject of church leadership in the Great Commission Research Journal and the book Developing Ears to Hear.
 He served as the general editor and lead writer for SHIFT: The Magazine.
-His writings are posted at DavidDrury.com and he is a regular contributor at Wesleyan.org, Seedbed, and ConnectThe.Church
+His writings are posted at DavidDrury.com and he has been a contributor at Wesleyan.org, Seedbed, and ConnectThe.Church

 Prior to planting two new churches in Indiana & Illinois, David graduated from Indiana Wesleyan University with a Bachelor of Science with a Christian Ministries major.
 He enrolled in classes at several schools through the Boston Theological Institute and received his Master of Arts in Theology at Gordon-Conwell Theological Seminary.
 His master’s thesis focused on the Lord’s Supper (“The Pauline Concept of Self-Examination in 1 Corinthians 11.”)
 Kingswood University also granted David an Honorary Doctorate in 2014.